zmitchell/proctrace/docs/src/content/docs/reference/proctrace-ingest.md

 # DESCRIPTION

-Convert a raw recording into a processed recording such that it is ready for rendering.
+Convert a raw recording into a processed recording that can be rendered.

 A recording produced in \"raw\" mode cannot be rendered directly, so it must first be processed into a render-ready form.
 This subcommand does